umeboshi2/tbirds/README.md

 using modal dialogs, and notifications using bootstrap's '.alert' classes.
 The layout can be easily replaced with a custom layout.

-The main application object is the [TopApp](https://github.com/umeboshi2/tbirds/blob/master/src/top-app.coffee), which is the main container for all the child apps and applets.
-Currently, the "TopApp" contains two optional child apps, "messages", and "navbar".
+The main application object is the [RootApp](https://github.com/umeboshi2/tbirds/blob/master/src/root-app.coffee), which is the main container for all the child apps and applets.
+Currently, the "TopApp" contains two optional child apps, "messages," "navbar," and "router."